mz0in/coolify-docs/installation.md

 - SUSE based Linux distributions (SLES, SUSE, openSUSE, etc.)
 - Raspberry Pi OS (Raspbian)

+If you are looking for Docker Desktop installation, go to [here](#docker-desktop-installation).

 If you would like to have other, please consider [open an issue on GitHub](https://github.com/coollabsio/coolify/issues/new).

 > `AMD64` and `ARM` architecture are supported.